What Is Eczema? Types, Causes, Triggers and More

 - Excessive sweating

-Certain foods can be a major trigger for some eczema sufferers, as they cause an immune reaction and a resulting inflammatory response.
+Certain foods can be a major trigger for some sufferers, as they cause an immune reaction and a resulting inflammatory response.
 This may include foods such as milk, seafood, eggs, soy, peanuts and wheat.

 When it comes to persistent skin rashes and irritation, you should see your doctor or dermatologist to get an accurate diagnosis and rule out other skin conditions.